Kubernetes TLS: Secure Your NGINX Ingress Using Certbot and Route 53 (The Easy Way)🔐

 - foo.bar.com

-If you visit your website over https on your browser, the SSL connection should be established successfully.
+If you visit your website over https On your browser, the SSL connection should be established successfully.